I’m a zoologist with a background in behavioural ecology and wildlife conservation. I split my time between academia and science communication.

 Biotelemetry and semi-aquatic animals

-My doctoral thesis, completed at Oxford University’s Wildlife Conservation Research Unit, focused on investigating the use of miniaturised Time-Depth Recorders (TDRs) for analysing the diving behaviour of semi-aquatic animals.
-I have used the invasive American mink (Neovison vison) as my model species, and was able to identify dive patterns using TDR depth records, and activity types using TDR temperature records.
-This work is described in the publications below:
+My doctoral thesis, completed at Oxford University’s Wildlife Conservation Research Unit, focused on using miniaturised Time-Depth Recorders for analysing the diving behaviour of American mink.
+It is described in the publications below:

 Bagniewska J. M., Harrington, L. A., Hart, T., Harrington A. L., Fasola L. & Macdonald, D. W. (2015) Persistence in diving American mink.
 Animal Biotelemetry, 3(18), doi: 10.1186/s40317-015-0057-4